EasyLLM/langbatch/docs/concepts/types/batch.md

 # Save Batch to Custom Storage
 storage = CustomStorage()
-batch = OpenAIChatCompletionBatch("data.jsonl", storage=storage)
+batch = OpenAIChatCompletionBatch("data.jsonl")
-batch.save()
+batch.save(storage=storage)
 ```

 !!! info
     By default, File based storage will be used to save the batch.
 You can also pass a custom storage instance when initializing the batch.
+For example, you can save the batch to a cloud storage.

 ## Load Batch